Adult Services

 Autism Spectrum Evaluations

-Autism Spectrum Disorders (ASD) represent a continuum of disorders characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
-The new revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) re-categorized a number of formerly classifed distinct conditions (Autism, Asperger’s Disorder, and Pervasive Developmental Disorder, NOS) into a continuum of disorder called Autism Spectrum Disorder.
+Autism Spectrum Disorders (ASD) represent a continuum of disorders characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication, and repetitive behaviors.
+The new revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) re-categorized several formerly classified distinct conditions (Autism, Asperger’s Disorder, and Pervasive Developmental Disorder, NOS) into a continuum of disorders called Autism Spectrum Disorder.

 Evaluation of the spectrum of Autism is multifaceted and, at its’ best, multidisciplinary.
 Further, the evaluation of ASD is often sequential and therefore often requires more than one evaluation appointment.
 At WPA, Dr. Wilson utilizes the current gold-standard neurodevelopmental/behavioral ASD evaluation methods including: